kairos-io/kairos/docs/content/reference/recovery_mode.md

 ## Connect to the machine

-In another machine you are using to connect to your server (your workstation, a jumpbox, or ..) use the `c3os` CLI to connect over the remote machine:
+In another machine you are using to connect to your server (your workstation, a jumpbox, or ..) use the `kairos` CLI to connect over the remote machine:

 ```
-$ ./c3os bridge --qr-code-image /path/to/image.png
+$ ./kairos bridge --qr-code-image /path/to/image.png
  INFO   Connecting to service kAIsuqiwKR
  INFO   SSH access password is yTXlkak
  INFO   SSH server reachable at 127.0.0.1:2200